DanielyanArtyom/stroytest/README.md

 dotnet ef database update
 ```

+# Backend build
+Run backend from vs studio as usual way, but BEFORE doing any requests, please make a request to
+https://localhost:7190/GenerateDb  -> via swagger or similar tool to genearte Data, and please use it ONLY ONCE.

 ## Frontend Build

 The client folder contains the frontend application.
 It is developed using ReactJs app with vite

 The scripts are in package.json

 To run locally: